Nelson Lacy Group

 3. After the deductible is met, what is the coverage amount (or percentage) per therapy session?

-For more information or to set up an initial phone consultation, please fill out the contact form here.
+For more information or to set up an initial phone consultation, please fill out the contact form here and specify the therapists you'd like to connect with.

 57 7th Avenue